arashaga/travel-agent/README.md

 # Google Flights Search Tool

 A comprehensive Python tool for searching flights using the Google Flights API via SerpApi.
-Features **enhanced round-trip flight formatting** with clear separation of outbound and return flights, plus both command-line and Jupyter notebook interfaces.
+Features **enhanced round-trip flight formatting** with clear separation of outbound and return flights, plus both command-line and Jupyter notebook interfaces. you can use this repo as a refrence to turn it into MCP https://github.com/Azure-Samples/azure-ai-travel-agents?tab=readme-ov-file#preview-the-application-locally-for-free

 ## ✨ Recent Improvements